ispeters/async_scope/asyncscope.md

 In order to provide the Strong Exception Guarantee, the algorithms proposed in this paper invoke `token.wrap(snd)` before invoking `token.try_associate()`.
 Other algorithms written in terms of `async_scope_token` should do the same.

-The following sketch implementation of _`nest-sender`_ illustrates how the methods on an async scope token iteract:
+The following sketch implementation of _`nest-sender`_ illustrates how the methods on an async scope token interact:

 ```cpp
 template <sender Sender, async_scope_token Token>